Mountain climbing is surely one of the most dangerous of

 Join the America’s National Parks Facebook Group here.

-Provided through the generosity of the artists under a creative commons license.
+Music for this week’s episode is provided through the generosity of the artists under a creative commons license.